jkitsao/devhook-engineering-blog/_posts/introducing-devhooks-ingest.md

 **[Devhooks Debugger](https://www.devhooks.live/)** eliminates the ngrok dance when testing webhooks locally.
 You get a public URL that forwards to your local development server, with request inspection built in.

-**[Devhooks Ingest](https://www.devhooks.live/ingest/about)** handles the production concerns: request queuing, automatic retries with exponential backoff, payload validation, and detailed logging.
+**[Devhooks Ingest](https://www.devhooks.live/ingest/about)** handles the production concerns: request queuing, automatic retries with exponential backoff, payload validation, and detailed logging plus a robust Dead Letter Queue.
 All the infrastructure stuff you don't want to build yourself.

 **[Devhooks Sync](https://www.devhooks.live/)** converts webhook events into real-time streams that your frontend can subscribe to directly.
 This solves the polling problem where your UI constantly asks "is the payment done yet?"
 Instead, payment confirmations push to your frontend the moment the webhook arrives.